Exotic honey bee parasites

 Beekeepers are encouraged to study these parasites and pests so they can recognise them.

 It may be necessary to confirm a field diagnosis using laboratory tests.
 Our apiary officers are able to provide advice on the correct procedures for this to be done.
 Phone 136 186 or email firstname.lastname@example.org

 The adult female Varroa mite (Varroa destructor) is reddish-brown and shaped like a scallop shell.
 It is about 1.1 mm long and 1.7 mm broad, and can be seen with the naked eye.

 The mites spend most of their life inside sealed brood cells where they multiply and feed on developing pupa.
 In lightly infested colonies this is the most likely place to find them.

-Mite numbers increase slowly within a hive and it may not be until several years of infestation that mite numbers are sufficiently high for bee larvae to be parasitised by several females.
+Mite numbers increase slowly within a hive and it may take several years of infestation for mite numbers to be sufficiently high for bee larvae to be parasitised by several females.

 When this occurs, newly emerged adult bees with deformed wings, legs and abdomens may be found at the hive entrance.
 Patchy brood patterns may also be evident in advanced infestations.

 The females of another species, V. jacobsoni, are slightly smaller than females of V. destructor.
 This species was recently found reproducing on European honey bees in Papua New Guinea.
 A laboratory diagnosis is necessary to confirm the presence of these mites.